bmeurant/technical-docs/software-architecture/system-design-components/web-server.md

 While the terms are sometimes used interchangeably, they refer to components with distinct primary roles.

-*   A **Web Server** is primarily concerned with handling HTTP requests and serving static content or acting as a proxy.
+*   A **Web Server** is primarily concerned with handling HTTP requests and serving static content or acting as a [[proxy-pattern|proxy]].
 *   An **[[application-server|Application Server]]** is designed to execute business logic and interact with databases, messaging systems, and other services.
 It provides a runtime environment for applications (e.g., a Java EE environment in Tomcat).

-In many modern stacks, they work together: a web server (like Nginx) acts as a reverse proxy that forwards requests to an application server (like Tomcat or Gunicorn).
+In many modern stacks, they work together: a web server (like Nginx) acts as a [[proxy-pattern#Reverse-Proxy|reverse proxy]] that forwards requests to an application server (like Tomcat or Gunicorn).

 ```mermaid
 graph LR